jagope/apuntes/pwa.md

 Next, create a file named scripts.js in the js folder

 ## Add a Service Worker

+> The location of the service worker is important!
+For security reasons, a service worker can only control the pages that are in its same directory or its subdirectories.
+This means that if you place the service worker file in a scripts directory it will only be able to interact with pages in the scripts directory or below.

-Create a file named sw.js in your root folder and enter the contents of the script below
+Create a file named sw.js in your root folder and enter the contents of the script below:

 ```js
 var cacheName = 'hello-pwa';